Rokiskietis/Center-for-Internet-Security-CIS-Benchmarks/MDM's/Microsoft/Intune/Windows 11/3.0.1/L1/Enterprise Environment.md

 # 3.10.9.1 - Device Installation Restrictions

-## 3.10.9.2 - Ensure 'Prevent device metadata retrieval from the Internet' is set to 'Enabled'
+## 3.10.9.2 - 'Prevent device metadata retrieval from the Internet' is set to 'Enabled'
 >[!NOTE]
 >This policy setting allows you to prevent Windows from retrieving device metadata from the Internet.